Smith Fork (Tennessee)

 Stream in Hardin County, Tennessee, U.S.

 Smith Fork is a stream in Hardin County in the U.S. state of Tennessee.
+It is a tributary to Indian Creek.

 Variant names were "Smiths Creek" and "Smiths Fork".
-Smith Fork has the name of a pioneer settler.
+Smith Fork has the name of a 19th-century pioneer settler.

 Smith Fork has a mean annual discharge of 336 cuft/s at Temperance Hall.